Copyright © James R Meyer 2012 - 2017 www.jamesrmeyer.com

 As time progressed, however, particularly after Gödel published his incompleteness proof, the way in which paradoxes such as Russell’s paradox were viewed underwent a subtle shift.
 Logicians began to believe that contradictory paradoxes were an inevitable part of any comprehensive system of logic, and that one might as well learn to live with them.

 So, instead of the viewpoint that was prevalent at the time of the discovery of Russell’s paradox, when the common opinion was that the source of such contradictions should be rooted out and dealt with, we now have a situation where many people (for example, Gregory Chaitin and Raymond Smullyan) take a perverse delight in such contradictions, and embrace them as desirable notions, rather than as problems to be solved.
+And today there seems to be an increase in the willingness of certain academics to follow this line, and to ignore any need for critical logical analysis.

 But it is not only possible to eliminate such contradictions from logical language and logical analysis, it is imperative that this should be done.
 In fact, when it is seen that the root of most of these contradictions arise from confusion of levels of language, it is seen that the elimination of such contradictions is quite straightforward.